 Research

-Achiya’s research initiatives – conducted in collaboration with experts from Bar-Ilan University, the School of Occupational Therapy of Hadassah and the Faculty of Medicine Hebrew University in Jerusalem and the JDC Brookdale Institute – are helping create new, more effective strategies for meeting the changing needs of the Charedi population.
+Achiya’s research initiatives are conducted in collaboration with the Henrietta Szold Institute, Israel’s National Institute for Research in the Behavioral Sciences; Bar-Ilan University; the School of Occupational Therapy of Hadassah; the Faculty of Medicine at Hebrew University in Jerusalem; and the JDC Brookdale Institute.
+The results of the research will enable us to design new, more effective strategies to meet the changing needs of the Haredi population.

 Evaluation of the electronic version of Achiya’s Corrective Reading Method